balcortex/100_days_code_web_development/README.md

 ## Day 081 - 2023/11/22

 Today, I started a little project of a 'Rock, Paper, Scissors' webpage, allowing you to play the game against the computer.
 On the first day, I made the basic UI.

+## Day 082 - 2023/11/23

+Today, I made the function that plays the role of the computer enemy, which randomly selects a choice every time the user clicks a button.